Generic hearing to consider various issues related to Uniform Transmission Rates

-The Ontario Energy Board is commencing a hearing on its own motion to consider various issues related to Ontario’s Uniform Transmission Rates (UTRs).
+The Ontario Energy Board (OEB) is commencing Phase 2 of a hearing on its own motion to consider various issues related to Ontario’s Uniform Transmission Rates (UTRs).
 These issues have been identified in the years since Ontario’s UTR framework was established in Hydro One’s first rate application proceeding in 2000, and implemented in 2002 following the opening of Ontario’s electricity market.

 Overview of issue: Transmitter revenue requirements are recovered through UTRs which are charged to all wholesale market participants, including electricity distributors.
+The UTRs are usually established annually with an effective date of January 1, and are based on the revenue requirements of Ontario’s rate-regulated electricity transmitters.
 The timing of transmitter revenue requirement proceedings does not always allow for the annual UTR decision to be finalized in December for January 1.
 This can lead to forgone revenue, which must then be calculated and included when UTRs are updated.
 In addition, new transmitters are being added to UTRs when their assets come into service, and this does not always align with a January 1 UTR update.

 Overview of issue: UTRs paid by transmission customers are calculated to two decimal places (unlike distribution rates, which are calculated to four decimal places).